MunibaP/Secure_Password_Generator/README.md

 # Secure_Password_Generator

 ## Description
 In this week challenge #3, I was tasked to modify an starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
 This app is an browser-based application which means it will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
-Likwise, the final application have a integrated clean and polished, responsive user interface that adapts to multiple screen sizes.
-In addition, the application is run as series of propmts to help the users meets certain criteria to generate their secure password.
+Likewise, the final application have a integrated clean and polished, responsive user interface that adapts to multiple screen sizes.
+In addition, the application is run as series of propmts to help users meets certain criteria to generate their secure password.

 ## Acceptance Criteria
 GIVEN I need a new, secure password